 • Don’t be overwhelmed: Don’t be overwhelmed by the amount of work ahead of you.
 All projects, no matter how complex, may be broken down into simple parts.
 Keep in mind also, that thousands of students have tread this path before you, and survived!

-Astrophysics, SAT Subject Test in Mathematics Level 2, SAT Subject Test in Mathematics Level 1, SAT Mathematics, SAT Math, Math, Math, IB Further Mathematics HL, Finite Mathematics, Applied Mathematics, AP Physics 1, AP Physics 2: Electricity and Magnetism, AP Physics 2: Mechanics, Computer Science, Computer Programming, Organic Chemistry, General Chemistry, Inorganic Chemistry, Analytical Chemistry, Nuclear Chemistry, SAT Subject Test in Chemistry, SAT Subject Test in Physics, Quantum Physics, 4th Grade math, 3rd Grade math, 2nd Grade math, Computer Skills, 9th Grade math, IB Mathematical Studies SL, IB Mathematics HL, IB Mathematics SL, IB Physics HL, IB Physics SL, IB Chemistry SL, Physics, Mandarin Chinese, 10th Grade math, 8th Grade math, 1st Grade math, 12th Grade math, 11th Grade math, IB Chemistry HL, Elementary Math, Competition Math, Middle School Math, 5th Grade math, 6th Grade math, 7th Grade math, Chemistry
+Computer Science, SAT Subject Test in Mathematics Level 2, SAT Subject Test in Mathematics Level 1, SAT Mathematics, SAT Math, Chinese, Math, IB Further Mathematics HL, Finite Mathematics, Applied Mathematics, 4th Grade math, Astrophysics, AP Physics 1, AP Physics 2: Electricity and Magnetism, Computer Programming, Organic Chemistry, General Chemistry, Inorganic Chemistry, Analytical Chemistry, Nuclear Chemistry, SAT Subject Test in Chemistry, SAT Subject Test in Physics, Quantum Physics, AP Physics 2: Mechanics, 3rd Grade math, 2nd Grade math, Computer Skills, English, 9th Grade math, IB Mathematical Studies SL, IB Mathematics HL, IB Mathematics SL, IB Physics HL, IB Physics SL, IB Chemistry SL, Physics, Mandarin Chinese, 10th Grade math, 8th Grade math, 1st Grade math, 12th Grade math, 11th Grade math, IB Chemistry HL, Elementary Math, Competition Math, Middle School Math, 5th Grade math, 6th Grade math, 7th Grade math, Chemistry